Man grows a marijuana garden near the Hong River

 Endowed with fertile soil and favorable climate conditions, Vietnam is one of the best places in Southeast Asia for agricultural production.
 That’s why the country ranks 16th globally in terms of agricultural exports, featuring rice, vegetables, and even coffee.

 Unfortunately, some aspiring farmers have seen our forte the wrong way and invested in the wrong crops that yielded losses and potential imprisonment.
-The next time you want to try your green thumbs in Vietnam, make sure you research the country’s law first to steer clear of troubles.
+The next time you want to test your green thumbs in Vietnam, make sure you research the country’s law first to steer clear of trouble.

 Also check out: